tbm00/Rep64/README.md

 Created by tbm00 for play.mc64.wtf.

-## Plans
+## Potential Plans
 - Finish testing & release the plugin on Spigot.
 - Add SQLite as alternative to MySQL.
 - Add reload config command.
-- Add ability for players to see who set a rep on them (with permission node).
+- Add more placeholders.
-- Add more placeholders?
+- Add ability for players to see who set a rep on them (with proper permission).
-- Create lang.yml file so server admins can modify the plugin's messages?
+- Create lang.yml file so server admins can modify the plugin's messages.
-- Create a listener that will run commands (configurable in config.yml) if a player's rep average is below a threshold for a certain amount of time, or possibly at a specific time?
+- Create a listener that will run commands (configurable in config.yml) if a player's rep average is below a threshold for a certain amount of time, or possibly at a specific time.
-- Create inventory GUI that players can view and set reputations in?
+- Create inventory GUI that players can view and set reputations in.

 ## Dependencies
 - **Java 17+**: REQUIRED